Table of Contents

-People with thick boundaries, in contrast, are often described as stolid or thick skinned, they may have tendency to:
+People with thick skin, in contrast, may have the tendency to:

-- Brush aside upsetting emotions, in order to solve the problems at hand or to get practical matters in order.
+- Brush aside upsetting emotions, in order to solve the problem at hand or to get practical matters in order.

 - Have less apparent mood swings, are slower to recognise how and what they are feeling.

-- Less sensitive towards subtle changes or nuances in their environment.
+- Less sensitive to subtle changes or nuances in their environment.

 - May experience an ongoing sense of detachment and sometimes emptiness.

-- It is worth pointing out that people with thick boundaries experiences are affected by feelings as much as people with thin boundaries.
-This was indicated by bodily signals such as heart rates, blood pressure, hand temperature and tension in experiments.
+- It is worth pointing out that people with thick boundaries are affected by feelings as much as people with thin boundaries.
+In experiments, this was indicated by bodily signals such as heart rates, blood pressure, hand temperature and tension.